koompi/grood-cms/TASKS.md

-# SmallWorld CMS - Implementation Tasks
+# Grood CMS - Implementation Tasks

+## Project Overview

+Transform the Grood e-bike website into a fully dynamic CMS where admin users can manage all content, pages, products, media, and site settings through an intuitive dashboard matching the Grood brand aesthetic.

+---

 ## ✅ PHASE 0: FOUNDATION COMPLETE (19/19 Tasks)